Toilet Training for Pups and Older Dogs

 Mum licks the puppies around their genital areas, this causes the pups to urinate and defecate, then she eats and drinks it, in doing so, she cleans up as she goes along

-The smell could also attract predators, therefore nature keeps these young puppies safe whilst they are helpless blind and deaf.
+The smell could also attract predators.
+Therefore nature and instinct keeps these young puppies safe whilst they are helpless blind and deaf.

 Around three weeks of age they begin to be able to see their surroundings and hear what it going on.
 It is at this time the puppies begin to soil for themselves without the need for stimulation from Mum.
-It is like a switch has gone on in their head.
+It is like a switch has been switched on.

 At this time the mum will still clean up after the puppies until they can scamper around.
 Then around three and a half weeks old, the mother begins to train them to toilet outside the nesting area.
 If she sees the puppy squatting, she will quite aggressively tell them off until they start to toilet outside of their sleeping and living area.